Access4all/adg/pages/examples/forms/bad-example/README.md

 # Bad submit button

 Remember the days when `<input type="submit" />` elements were impossible to style the way fancy designers wanted them to look?
 These times are gone: `<input type="submit" />` can nowadays be styled as fancy as most other HTML elements.
-And as an alternative, you can even use `<button>` elements.
+And as an alternative, you can even use `<button type="submit">` elements.

 Still, instead of "real" buttons often different substitutes are used, for example `<a>`, `<div>`, or `<span>` tags with an `onclick` JavaScript handler.
 Admittedly, links seem to resemble buttons sort of a little bit (which means: you can press them), but still - they are a completely different kind of element.